Skip to content

 Why Is SAP Pushing Hybris Customers to Commerce Cloud?

-Gartner has named SAP a Leader in the Magic Quadrant for Digital Commerce for 11 consecutive years — the only vendor to hold that position since 2014 (SAP News, 2025).
-That consistency requires SAP to consolidate its engineering effort on a single platform — and that platform is Commerce Cloud.
+Gartner has named SAP a Leader in the Magic Quadrant for Digital Commerce for 11 consecutive years, the only vendor to hold that position since 2014 (SAP News, 2025).
+Keeping that streak going requires SAP to consolidate engineering effort on one platform.

-- Engineering efficiency — maintaining two deployment models (cloud and on-prem) means every feature must be built, tested, and supported twice.
+• Engineering efficiency.
+Maintaining two deployment models means every feature gets built, tested, and supported twice.
 Cloud-only eliminates that overhead.

-- Innovation velocity — continuous delivery in the cloud lets SAP ship features monthly.
-On-prem customers running annual releases can’t benefit from that pace.
+• Innovation velocity.
+Continuous delivery in the cloud lets SAP ship features monthly.
+On-prem customers running annual releases can’t keep up with that pace.

-- Security and compliance — SAP manages patching, monitoring, and security for Commerce Cloud.
-On-prem customers handle their own security, which creates uneven protection across the install base.
+• Security and compliance.
+SAP manages patching, monitoring, and security for Commerce Cloud.
+On-prem customers handle their own, which creates uneven protection across the install base.

-For Hybris customers, this means: on-prem Commerce will continue to receive maintenance patches, but no new features.
-Innovation — AI-driven personalisation, new B2B capabilities, composable storefront enhancements — is exclusively available in Commerce Cloud.
+Bottom line for Hybris customers: on-prem Commerce will keep receiving maintenance patches, but no new features.
+Innovation (AI-driven personalisation, new B2B capabilities, composable storefront work) is exclusively in Commerce Cloud.
+That’s the direction the platform is going, full stop.

 What Does Commerce Cloud Offer That On-Prem Doesn’t?

 Cloud infrastructure spending is forecast to reach $271.5 billion in 2025, a 33.3% year-over-year increase (IDC, 2025).
-Commerce Cloud benefits from that cloud infrastructure investment.
-Here’s what migrating gets you.
+Commerce Cloud benefits from that investment.
+Here’s what migrating actually gets you.

 Managed infrastructure.
 SAP handles provisioning, scaling, patching, monitoring, and security.
 Your team stops managing servers and starts focusing on commerce logic and customer experience.
-For many teams, this alone justifies the migration.
+For many teams we work with, this alone justifies the move.
+They had 2-3 people spending half their time on infrastructure.
+After migration, those people work on features that make money.

 Continuous updates.
 Commerce Cloud receives monthly feature releases and security patches.
-New features ship deactivated — you enable them when your team is ready.
-This replaces the painful annual upgrade cycle that many Hybris teams dread.
+New features ship deactivated, so you enable them when your team is ready.
+This replaces the painful annual upgrade cycle that Hybris teams know all too well.
+No more “we’ll do the upgrade next quarter” for three years running.

 Composable Storefront.
 The Angular-based headless frontend replaces Accelerator templates.
-It’s faster, more flexible, and CMS-driven — marketers change page layouts without developer involvement.
+It’s faster, more flexible, and CMS-driven.
+Marketers change page layouts without a developer having to touch code.

 Autoscaling.
 Commerce Cloud scales horizontally based on traffic patterns.
-Peak traffic during sales events?
+Peak traffic during a sales event?
 The platform adds nodes automatically.
-You stop over-provisioning infrastructure for peak capacity.
+No more over-provisioning for peak capacity.

 What’s the Migration Timeline?

 McKinsey found that e-commerce now accounts for 34% of B2B revenue, dethroning in-person sales for the first time (McKinsey, 2024).
-If commerce is generating a third of your B2B revenue, you can’t afford extended platform downtime during migration.
+If commerce generates a third of your B2B revenue, you can’t afford extended platform downtime during migration.

-The critical variable is how much code bypasses SAP’s extension patterns.
+The critical variable is how much of your code bypasses SAP’s extension patterns.
 Extensions that use the type system and Spring bean overrides migrate cleanly.
-Code that directly accesses the database, modifies core SAP classes, or depends on custom infrastructure needs refactoring.
+Code that hits the database directly, modifies core SAP classes, or depends on custom infrastructure?
+That needs refactoring.
+And that’s where timelines slip.

 For a detailed migration approach, see the 90-day migration playbook and the 5 common migration mistakes to avoid.
 The migration checklist provides a step-by-step framework.